biglizards/SoF-Notes/content/Campaigns/Knut's revenge.md

 ---

-Shortly after fleeing Mervil Manor, circling the estate to reach the road to Duruza, Astrid meet up with (hags) who, seeing the fight had already started and ended before he and his legionaries could intervene, had turned around and started walking back to the capital.
+Shortly after fleeing Mervil Manor, circling the estate to reach the road to Duruza, [[Astrid Knutsdir|Astrid]] met up with Aethild who, seeing the fight had already started and ended before he and his legionaries could intervene, had turned around and started walking back to the capital.
 The two reconcile and journey together, staying for several weeks as Astrid healed her wounds. (hags) found many jobs suitable for a baneman, more than enough to cover living expenses which included a barrel of mulled wine a week.

 Having seen no advertisement of a ship bound for the Marrowlaw during their stay, the two sold their carriage to one Gnaesia Arcavo, a collector of antiquities who was very interested in its former owner, [[Karishna]]. (hags) describes her as a saint and recounts her death at the hand of a cursed ax - information which contradicted the official narrative, but when shown the weapon in question, along with Karisna's swish hands, Gnaesia parted with 10 silver (far more than market value) to buy the carriage and the ax.